Bagdad Theatre: History

-Universal Studios spent $100,000 on the construction of the Bagdad, which opened in 1927.
+Universal Studios spent $100,000 on the construction of the Bagdad.
 Thomas and Mercier, a Portland architectural firm, designed the Bagdad, which was built by Christman and Otis Development Company.
 The theater's exotic exterior and its huge neon-lit marquee competed with other movie houses, drive-in restaurants, and billboards of the 1920s in attracting customers' attention.
 Moorish, Egyptian, and Mayan motifs appeared here and there on movie houses across the city.
+The theater opened on January 14, 1927, with a showing of Her Big Night (1926) starring Laura La Plante.

 The theater's interior included a large stage, a fountain, and Middle-Eastern decor, and its female ushers wore uniforms meant to appear Arabian.
 Early shows featured silent films, talkies, a theater orchestra, live stage shows, and vaudeville.
 Noted performers in the past included Sammy Davis Jr., and the Will Mastin Trio.

 In 1975, Jack Nicholson, Louise Fletcher, and Michael Douglas appeared at the Bagdad for Oregon's first showing of One Flew Over the Cuckoo's Nest.
 My Own Private Idaho opened at the Bagdad in 1991 after McMenamins renovated the theater.

 In later years, the theater has hosted regular film series, like the "Midnight Movie" series organized by the hosts of cortandfatboy, in addition to book tours hosted by Powell's Books.
 In 2013, McMenamins renovated the theater, which included a larger screen, a digital projector, new seats, and an upgraded sound system.